AnotherRegularDude/ollama-web-search-mcp/README.md

 ## Overview

-This Ruby-based MCP server implementation enables AI assistants to perform web searches using the Ollama web search API.
+This Ruby-based MCP server implementation enables AI assistants to perform web searches and fetch web content using the Ollama web search API.
 The project follows the MCP specification to provide a standardized way for AI models to access external information.

 ## Features

 - Web search functionality through Ollama's web search API
+- Web fetch functionality to retrieve content from specific URLs
 - Standardized MCP interface for AI assistant integration
-- Configurable result limits (1-10 results)
+- Configurable result limits (1-10 results for search)
 - Structured search results with title, URL, and content
+- Web fetch results with title, content, and links
 - Support for both STDIO and HTTP transport protocols
 - Type-safe data structures using Dry::Struct
 - Comprehensive error handling